-Princess makes it easy to know what to pack and what to wear when you’re dining onboard our spectacular ships.
+Princess makes it easy to know what to pack and what to wear when you’re dining on board our spectacular ships.
 There are two designations for dress codes: Smart Casual and Formal.

 Guest attire should be in keeping with what they would wear to a nice restaurant at home.

-- Skirts/dresses, slacks, and sweaters for ladies
+- Skirts/dresses, trousers, blouses, and sweaters for women

-- Pants and open-neck shirts for men
+- Pants and collared shirts for men

 When formal nights are held, please observe the dress code in the Traditional Dining and Anytime Dining venues for the enjoyment of all our guests.